atsushieno/aap-juce/README.md

 Thus we simply replace various parts of the generated Android Gradle project.
 It is mostly taken care by `projuce-app.sh`.

-CMake is preferred, but it is not officially supported by JUCE so far either, but the impact of the changes is small so that they can be manually fixed.
+CMake is preferred, but it is not officially supported by JUCE so far either.
+However the impact of the changes is small so that they can be manually fixed.

 We plan to juce_emscripten for future integration with wasm UI builds.